ReneOlsthoorn/Ground/README.md

 ### Running the examples
 The most easy way to run all the examples is using Visual Studio.
 Open and compile the Ground.sln solution and you will get a folder called bin\Debug\net9.0 in your solution's location.
-In that folder, you must unzip the Resources zipfile located at:  https://github.com/ReneOlsthoorn/Ground/blob/master/Resources/GroundExecutables.zip?raw=true
+In that folder, you must unzip the Resources/GroundResources.zip also found on the web at:  https://github.com/ReneOlsthoorn/Ground/blob/master/Resources/GroundResources.zip?raw=true
 The zipfile contains additional libraries (such as SDL3 and soloud), sounds and images.
 The used GroundSideLibrary.dll is available on github https://github.com/ReneOlsthoorn/GroundSideLibrary.
 After unzipping, you can change line 20 in Program.cs `fileName = "sudoku.g"` to `fileName = "mode7.g"` to run the Mode7 example.